 Mono Scissors

-Mono scissors truss is a variation of the scissors truss.
-It can be found commonly in commercial and residential buildings as well as industrial settings.
+The mono scissors truss is a type of truss system that is derived from the traditional scissors truss design.
+It is commonly used in a variety of applications, including commercial and residential buildings, as well as in industrial settings.

 Types Of Truss: Common Trusses